stalker474/GDDMarkdownTemplate/5_Mechanics.md

 Wearables such as armors and weapons are craftable.
 Weapons are made out of a base + mods.
 Allowing for the same weapon type to have different abilities.

-### Tech
+#### Tek / Object Augmentation - Skills / Effects

-Objects (mostly wearables) have "slots" that can be filled by "infusion objects".
+Objects (mostly wearables) have "slots" that can be filled by "tek objects".
-Slots can be filled by special objects that add active/passive effects, skills or can be combined with other infusable effects.
+Slots can be filled by special objects that add active/passive effects, skills can be combined with other tek effects.
-The slot - infusion object binding can be permanent or non-permanent.
+The slot - tek object binding can be permanent or non-permanent.

 Non-Permanent bindings can be removed and re-structured.
 Permanent bindings have the chance of generating much stronger results - but it has a random element.

-Infusables can have boni aswell as mali.
+Tek can add boni aswell as mali.
-Example: Magic Infusable increases your magic, magic-atk and magic-def.
-But lowers your health and standard-defense.
+Example: Heal Tek increases your HP, and adds passive regenration effect to armor.
+But lowers your attack dmg.

-Infusables can gain XP when used and level up to create stronger combinations aswell as adding a grinding element.
+Tek Objects can gain XP when used and level up to create stronger combinations aswell as adding a grinding element.

-### Infusables
+#### Tek

-- Magic (increases magic, lowers health)
+- Increase HP
-- Elemntal Effect (Fire, Ice,..) - Adds elem. effect on weapon.
+- Elemental Effects (Fire, Ice,..) - Adds elem. effect on weapon.
 Adds absorb / protection on armor.
 - Status Effect (Poison, Confusion,..)

 ## Actions